 What Kind of Design Can I Put With My Lily Tattoo?

 Lily flower tattoos come in a variety of different colors and designs.
 The pink lily and the purple lily are the two most popular choices when it comes to tattoo colors.
 White is rarely used because the white ink doesn't stand out on this skin like purple and pink.
 They're are also often done in orange, blue, and many other colors.
 There are many different types of lilies, so there are a variety of different color patterns that can be used.

 Their designs can be done in a variety of different ways also—some only show the petals, while others show the entire flower.
 Some are done with the flower sitting on the water in the background, while others have no background at all.
 The designs often include other symbols as well—butterflies, dragonflies, stars, fairies, hearts, and a variety of other motifs.
 Each of these has their own separate meaning that creates a unique feeling when combined with the lily flower.
 Thus, this is a very versatile tattoo idea, and you really have many options to consider when choosing a final design.

 There are some very important things to remember before you choose a tattoo.
 You want to make sure you do your own research and understand what your tattoo symbol represents and means.
 You want to choose a tattoo that fits your personality and one that symbolizes yourself.
 Don't rush into the tattoo process before thinking everything out.
-When you rush, we tend to get something that we later regret.
+When we rush, we tend to get something that we later regret.
 Do your own research, take your time, and understand the tattoo that you want.
-Thanks for your visit, and have fun!